olegknyazev/GameTablesDocs/reference/headers_format.md

 * \<Clip\> Ammo
 * Spawn Point 1 / \<Spawner\> Offset.X

-## Header Components
+## Header Elements

-There are four types of components that may be used in row and column headers: *Prefab Name*, *Game Object Name*, *Component Type* and *Property Path*.
+There are four types of elements that may be used in row and column headers: *Prefab Name*, *Game Object Name*, *Component Type* and *Property Path*.

-An important thing is that these components *always* go in order, i.e. you cannot specify *Component Type* after *Property Path*.
-This rule is applyable even when these components split between row and column headers.
+An important thing is that these elements *always* go in order, i.e. you cannot specify *Component Type* after *Property Path*.
+This rule is applyable even when these elements split between row and column headers.
 In this case the row header is considered as a prefix for the column header.

-The only required components that any cell should contain are *Prefab Name* and *Property Path*.
+The only required elements that any cell should contain are *Prefab Name* and *Property Path*.

-It does not matter for Game Tables how exactly you split the required components by row and column headers.
+It does not matter for Game Tables how exactly you split the required elements by row and column headers.
 So, the following compositions actually refer the same property:

 | Player / Gun \<Clip\> Bursts[0] | Pellet Count |